joemccall86/cop5600-term-paper/term_paper.md

 Include:

-* GSG abstraction - benefits and trade-offs.
-What benefit does the GSG abstraction have over an attempted perfect simulation?

-The work done by Qian et al. [@qian16] successfully introduce a more realistic scenario when simulating GSGs.
-The use of the RMAB is a useful abstraction of the real-world dilemma between exploring new areas and patrolling existing areas.
-The results of the experiment clearly show an improvement over existing models, especially as learning rounds increase.
-Care must be taken to address the fact that poachers are often well-funded [@inbook] and have just as much observability of the defenders as the defenders do of the poachers.

-* GSG-I - Same question
-* MINION - Is this seemingly the ultimate solution?
-How would it perform against GSG-I?
-How can its work be combined with previous work discussed in this paper?
-* Additional insight - how this problem is still not fully addressed, and what could be done in further research.

 The introduction of GSG has effectively abstracted the conflict between poachers and the law enforcement agents attempting to stop them.
 The ability to simulate multiple rounds against a simulated human presents a clear benefit for